 - recall in great detail a favourite painting, piece of music, or place

 - imagine a storm raging outside while you are safe and warm in bed

 - visualise yourself sinking into your bed until you can't tell where your body ends and the bed begins

 - make your mind a complete blank then imagine a pleasant colour and prevent it from taking any form.

 And yes, if all else fails, you can always count sheep!

 Getting additional help

 The focus of this leaflet has been self-help.
 You may, however, feel that you need some help in dealing with your sleeping problem.
 There are a number of people who can help you - a college nurse, your doctor or a counsellor here at the University Counselling Service.
+Every term we run a two part workshop on improving your sleep.
 You needn't feel bad about having to ask for help - insomnia is not a trivial matter.
 It can be debilitating and, once established, it can be difficult to shift - professional help and encouragement may be just what you need.